 - Trying a prescription medicine to shrink an enlarged prostate.

 - Having a treatment that uses sound waves to break up bladder or kidney stones.

 If you get treatment, see your provider afterward to make sure there's no more blood in your urine.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or primary care provider.
-Or you might be referred to a doctor who specializes in urinary tract disorders (urologist).
+You can start by making an appointment with your regular health care provider.
+Or you might be referred to a doctor who specializes in urinary tract disorders, called a urologist.